03tpm/EugenePOG/README.md

 - 👀 I’m interested in Programming and Drawing
 - 🌱 I’m currently learning - In college at the designer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - Write in Telegram - @Eugeneeyy, Instagram - @Eugeneey
+- 📫 How to reach me - Write in Telegram - @Eugeneeyy, Instagram - @03tpm

 <!---
 EugenePOG/EugenePOG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.